No items found.

 How Zluri Helps Improve SaaS Security?

-Zluri is a primary SaaS management platform that provides enterprises with comprehensive management of their SaaS apps.
+Zluri’s SaaS management platform provides enterprises with comprehensive management of their SaaS apps.
 It helps you improve your SaaS security by discovering the SaaS apps used in your organization.
-In addition, it enables businesses to automate repeated tasks, such as employee onboarding and offboarding, as well as compliance monitoring.
+It enables businesses to automate repeated tasks, such as employee onboarding and offboarding, as well as compliance monitoring.

 Here are a few features of Zluri that help you improve your SaaS security: